Parliamentary.ai

 Overview

-This bill mandates a review of divorce, judicial separation, and civil partnership dissolution laws in England and Wales.
-The Lord Chancellor must conduct this review, considering a potential shift to a simpler system based on application and confirmation of irretrievable breakdown, and report findings to Parliament.
+This Bill mandates a review of divorce, judicial separation, and civil partnership dissolution laws in England and Wales.
+The Lord Chancellor will examine current legislation and propose a new system based on application and confirmation, eliminating the need for proving fault.

 Description

-The Lord Chancellor is required to conduct a review of the existing laws governing divorce, judicial separation, and the dissolution of civil partnerships.
-This review must specifically explore a new system where the sole ground for divorce or separation is irretrievable breakdown, evidenced by an application and subsequent confirmation.
+The Lord Chancellor must conduct a comprehensive review of existing laws concerning divorce, judicial separation, and the dissolution of civil partnerships.
+The review must specifically consider replacing the current legal framework with a system based solely on an application followed by confirmation after a set period.

 Proposed System